Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/Contribution.md

 where ``E,Q=I``, ``P,S,N=0`` and ``J,\ R,\ G`` are random dense matrices of the correct structure (R positive semi-definite, J, G skew symmetric) with mean 0 and variance 1 [Sabbadini2022](#References).

 ## Derivation
-This system discrete, random, and in port-Hamiltonian form automatically.
+This system is in discrete, port-Hamiltonian form a priori.

 ## Interface
 ```@docs